sa6mwa/krypto431/README.md

 # Krypto431

-This is a simple OTP (One Time Pad) crypto system called Krypto431 based on the DIANA cryptosystem utilizing a reciprocal table.
+Project Krypto431 is a simple OTP (One Time Pad) based on the DIANA cryptosystem utilizing a reciprocal table with single-use keys.
 Krypto431 is both a CLI (command-line interface) tool and a traditional pen-and-paper cipher.
 The tool is provided for Linux, BSD-derivatives and Windows.

+## Purpose

+Krypto431 was designed to ease and facility passing sensitive information over any mode of communication, with or without electronic equipment.
+Although the system can be managed without a computer, the tool is an aid to generate, manage, and distribute keys to multiple stations and also simplify the message exchange (encoding, enciphering, deciphering, and decoding).

+Naturally, the intended particular purpose of this type of cipher is to encrypt messages in a contested (electronically and otherwise) hostile environment.
+Stations can be fully *within* enemy lines (civilian resistance movement) as well as *beyond* enemy lines (armed resistance, remote reconnaissance, etc).
+Another obvious purpose would be to encrypt sensitive information (such as casualties, names, addresses for example) during emergency communication.

+Although primarily not intended for amateur radio, we are allowed to exchange encrypted messages over ham radio within Sweden as long as our call-signs can be decoded.
+This allows us to practice sending and receiving old-style radiogram formatted crypto-group messages over telegraphy as well as voice, RTTY or a more modern data mode of choice.

 ## Status